JoeDiwa/starter-academic/content/publication/article2/index.md

 ---
-title: "Immigration and Matching Frictions in a Small Open Economy DSGE"
+title: "Immigration and the Labor Share in New Zealand"
 authors:
 - admin
 -